-Today’s gospel shows that not even the Holy Family was spared the trials and sufferings of every family.
+Today’s gospel shows that the Holy Family had their share of trials and sufferings.
 The baby’s life was threatened and the Holy Family became displaced persons in a foreign country.
-The family is open to God yet also vulnerable to the tide of fortune.
+They are open to God yet also vulnerable to the tide of fortune.

 There is also a great deal more being communicated in Matthew’s gospel, which we can better understand if we remember that his audience was primarily Jewish.
 One of Matthew’s most important themes is the demonstration of Jesus Christ as simultaneously the new Moses, the new Israel, and the fulfillment of the Law and the Prophets.

 In fact, the entire second chapter (from which we read today) is dedicated to emphasizing the parallel lives of Jesus and Moses: